 Why Plant Roma Tomatoes?

-Roma-type tomatoes are great for canning, making tomato paste, and making tomato sauce.
+Roma-type tomatoes are great for making tomato sauce, canning, and making tomato paste.
 Their flavor stands up to processing well, they have an easily removed seed capsule, and they come off the plant all at once.

 Where to Buy Roma Tomatoes